About the LiveLighter campaign

 Regularly exercising during pregnancy has many health benefits, including maintaining fitness levels, improving your mood and reducing your risk of complications such as pre-eclampsia.

-If you have an injury, physical disability or joint or muscle pain you should consider the following before starting on an exercise plan:
+If you have an injury, physical disability or joint or muscle pain you should consider the following before starting an exercise plan:

 About the physical activity calculator